mostafa-elgendy22/PrUcess/README.md

 <img src="docs/screenshots/formal_verification/post-DFT.PNG">

-There exist 3 don't compare points which are the 3 output pins of the SO port, they are not verified because they doesn't exeist in the golden RTL files (i.e. their logic was automatically inserted by the tool).
+There exist 3 don't compare points which are the 3 output pins of the SO port, they are not verified because they doesn't exeist in the golden RTL files (i.e. their logic was automatically inserted by the DFT tool).

 <hr>